 3 Tactical Ways to Move Forward with Robotic Forklifts

 In the past, we’ve talked about the Crawl, Walk, Run approach to deploying autonomous mobile robots.
 In this article, I aim to give you three actionable things you can do right now to move past common assumptions and plan to incorporate self-driving forklifts in your facility.

 Pallet movement is the foundation for any robotic forklift deployment.
 Look for areas in your operations where people are spending time moving pallets.
 These non-value-added tasks are great adoption areas for autonomous mobile robots.
-If you’re unsure where to look, here are some common areas where workers spend a lot of time moving pallets:
+If you’re unsure where to look, here are some common areas in warehousing and manufacturing where workers spend a lot of time moving pallets:

 Vecna Robotics offers support for pre-deployment and post-deployment education for every stakeholder in your organization, from senior management to MHE operators.
 During the go-live period, our team is on the ground in your facility to provide education, answer questions, and ensure robots are working with your processes as smoothly as possible.